The Impact Of Adverse Childhood Experiences-đź’ś

 Abuse (Physical, Emotional, Sexual)

-hitting, kicking, or causing any type of bodily harm.
-Less obvious to spot, but just as damaging, emotional abuse often takes the form of insults, threats, or ignoring a child’s feelings.
+Child abuse harms both a child's body and mind.
+Physical abuse of a child may include hitting, kicking, or causing any type of bodily harm.
+Emotional abuse often takes the form of insults, threats, or ignoring a child’s feelings.

 Sexual abuse is unfortunately another way that a child experiences trauma.
 This may involve forcing or involving a child in sexual activities against their will.
 No matter the type of abuse, physical, emotional and sexual abuse